Health Sciences (PhD Program)

 In addition to a completed UNBC Graduate Application Form, applicants must provide official transcripts from all post-secondary institutions attended, a statement of intent indicating the student’s research interests, possible future career aspirations, and perceived fit within the Faculty mandate and research directions; three letters of reference; and a sample of written academic work.
 GRE scores are optional.
 Only students with high GPAs and innovative research interests are likely to be successful in their applications.

-Application deadlines are found in this calendar under Admissions and Regulations, or online at www.unbc.ca/calendar/graduate (under Semester Dates).
+Application deadlines are found online at www.unbc.ca/admissions/graduate.
 The Health Sciences PhD Program accepts students for the September semester.

 For additional information about graduate admissions or to download application materials, go to the Office of Graduate Administration website at www.unbc.ca/graduate-administration.